Lenninssp/Cannin-Tickets/docs/auth.md

-  participant UI as App (login form) participant Controller as AuthController participant UseCase as LoginUseCase participant UserRepo as UserRepository participant TokenService as TokenService (JWT)
+  participant UI as App (login form) participant Controller as AuthController participant UseCase as LoginUseCase participant Session as SessionService participant User as UserEntity participant UserRepo as UserRepository participant TokenService as TokenService (JWT)